 Online conversations are incredibly valuable, but I know from personal experience how important it was for me to meet other families face to face; there is a unique sense of relief to find out you are not alone, and some of my best friends were made in these spaces.”Susie (she/her), CEO of Mermaids

 Find Your Nearest Group

 We currently have 10 local groups around the country meeting every month and run by volunteers who ensure that everyone who attends feels welcome and supported.

 We’re constantly working to open new groups to ensure that we can offer support across the country.

-We currently have groups in Birmingham, Essex, Liverpool, London, Malvern, Manchester, North Staffordshire, Portsmouth and Reading.
+We currently have groups in Birmingham, Essex, Liverpool, London, Malvern, Manchester, North Staffordshire, Oxford, Portsmouth and Reading.